 April 22, poppies and fog

-2025: Some recent creative work on the web
+2025: Recent creative work on the web

 Topanga New Times article with photo-essay: “Manroot”: https://topanganewtimes.com/2025/04/18/the-manroot/